Media-enriched testing

 In the area of media-enhanced examinations, the eTeach network aims to create a comprehensive reservoir of knowledge about digital examination formats and the integration of artificial intelligence into examination practices at Thuringian universities, to actively share this knowledge in the community and to continuously develop it further.
 The aim is to support teaching staff and university management in an advisory capacity and to enable them to make effective use of the potential of digital media in examination scenarios.

-Your contacts for this topic
+Your contact for this topic

 Positions and offers on the topic